 In 2013, the Higher Learning Commission approved Allen College to offer the Doctor of Education in Health Professions Education program (Ed.D.) under the School of Health Sciences.
 The first class of students was admitted in the fall 2014.

 In 2014 the College sought accreditation for a Master of Science in Occupational Therapy degree.
 In the spring of 2015, the College applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 The first class of students was admitted in the fall 2015.

 The fundamental commitment of Allen College to professional excellence, personal growth, and awareness of the joy of caring has remained steadfast.
 Always, there is a commitment to the student as an individual with unique ability and potential and a continual commitment to caring and educational excellence.
 The basic philosophy of fulfillment of responsibility to society remains unchanged.

 Allen College challenges students with dynamic learning opportunities.
 Its academic degree programs thrive in an environment that will facilitate student achievement of academic excellence and clinical competence with emphasis on the art of human caring.
-While students planning to seek admission to Allen College may complete general education requirements at any regionally-accredited college or university, Allen College has special transfer arrangements for general education completion with several institutions of higher education.
+While students planning to seek admission to Allen College may complete general education requirements at any regionally accredited college or university, Allen College has special transfer arrangements for general education completion with several institutions of higher education.
 A current list of Allen College's partnership schools may be found on the "Partnerships" page on this website.
 Allen College also maintains clinical and fieldwork study agreements with numerous area health care agencies and providers.
-The bridge with these institutions and providers maximize learning opportunities by combining the strengths of our clinical learning component with the traditional college environment and activities.
+The bridge with these institutions and providers maximizes learning opportunities by combining the strengths of our clinical learning component with the traditional college environment and activities.

 Allen College has developed a dynamic strategic plan for 2020-2024 that builds up an earlier strategic plan that involved the Allen College Board of Trustees, faculty and staff.
 This plan provides a strong base for the College’s continued success.
 Allen College's plans for the future will be directed by its mission, core values, and goals.